fatima-ola/browserextension-bg-color/README.md

 Clone this directory and upload the unpackaged files to your chrome browser in the browser extensions settings.

-o to Menu >> Settings >> Extensions and click "Load unpacked."
+Go to Menu >> Settings >> Extensions and click "Load unpacked."
 Select the cloned directory to upload the extension.

 ## What does this extension do?